gibbok/useful/git.md

 git clean -fxd
 ```

+## Move branches around

-## To move branches around, reassign a branch to a commit with the -f option.
+Reassign a branch to a commit with the -f option.
 It moves (by force) the main branch to three parents behind HEAD.

 ```shell
 git branch -f main HEAD~3